quoll/donatello/README.md

 - `write-triples-map!` - Writes an entire nested map as a stream of triples to an output stream.
 - `typed-literal` - Creates a literal out of a lexical representation and its datatype IRI.
 - `lang-literal` - Creates a language literal out of a lexical representation and it language string.
+- `blank-node` - Creates an explicit blank node to include in a triple.
 - `camel-case` - Converts a string into a CamelCase form suitable for class IRIs.
 - `lower-camel-case` - Converts a string into a lowerCamerCase form suitable for predicate IRIs.